PaulALinden/AvcJava_miniproject_1/README.md

 # AvcJava_miniproject_1
-Simpel state machine application that displays time and date.
+Simpel state machine application that can display and change time and date.

-Contains abstraction,
+Contains abstraction.